-- a.
-Move the GSL (A) out of N-DETENT towards the seat, and hold. - b.
+- Move the Ground Speed Lever (GSL) (A) out of N-DETENT towards the seat, and hold. - b.
 Slowly turn the steering wheel in the desired direction of turn.
 The windrower will pivot between the drive wheels. - c.
 To stop the turn, slowly turn the steering wheel back to its centered position. - d.
 To increase the turn radius, slowly move the GSL away from NEUTRAL.
 Remember that this will increase ground speed as well. - e.
 To stop the turn, return the steering wheel to center.